mikepfrank/GLaDOS/README.md

 ### AI Data directory ([`ai-data/`](ai-data "ai-data/ subdirectory"))

-This directory contains data files associated with a particular AI persona to be hosted within the GLaDOS environment.
+This directory contains data files associated with a particular AI persona to be hosted within the GlaDOS environment.
 This includes the AI's configuration, background information, goals, cognitive history, and long-term memory archives.
 API usage statistics are also kept here.
 These files should be installed in some persistent location